vikasbukhari/XOR-Encryption-and-Caesar-Cipher-Using-JavaScript./README.md

-# XOR Encryption and Ceaser Cipher Using JavaScript.
+# XOR Encryption and Caeser Cipher Using JavaScript.

 Some Old Code.